GerHobbelt/cef-wiki/ChromiumUpdate.md

 And run it as follows:
 ```
-# SVN checkout
-diff.bat OLDREV NEWREV

-# Git checkout
 diff.bat OLDHASH NEWHASH
 ```

 This will be your guide to identifying what has changed.
-CEF began life as a customized version of test\_shell (CEF1) or content\_shell (CEF3) and there's still a one-to-one relationship between many of the files.
+CEF began life as a customized version of content\_shell and there's still a one-to-one relationship between many of the files.

 3\.
 Make the necessary changes to CEF, build (clean if necessary) and fix whatever is broken.

 4\.
-Run the various CEF tests to make sure everything still works.
-This step will hopefully be automated at some point in the future.
+Run cef\_unittests and the various tests available via the Tests menu in cefclient to verify that everything still works.

 In most cases (say, 90% of the time) any code breakage will be due to naming changes, minor code reorganization and/or project name/location changes.
 The remaining 10% can require pretty significant changes to CEF, usually due to the ongoing refactoring in Chromium code.
 If you identify a change to Chromium that has broken a required feature for CEF, and you can't work around the breakage by making reasonable changes to CEF, then you should work with the Chromium team to resolve the problem.